 The TLS Report Structure

-Unlike DMARC XML reports, SMTP TLS Reporting is easy to read and understand.
-The report file is in JSON format, and here are some of the components you’ll see in it:
+Unlike DMARC XML reports, TLS Reporting is easy to read and understand.
+The report file is in JSON format.

 How Does MTA-STS Work?

 MTA-STS is a policy that verifies the TLS connection on every email sent to your ecosystem.
-It tells the sending SMTP server that communication with your email server must be encrypted and the domain name in the TLS certificate and the policy match.
-As we described above, this process ensures that all communication delivered to your inbox is encrypted.
+It tells the sending SMTP server that communication with your email server must be encrypted, and the domain name in the TLS certificate and the policy must match.
+This process ensures that all communication delivered to your inbox is encrypted.

 The policy contains a two-part mechanism: The MTA-STS file published on an HTTPS-enabled web server, and a DNS TXT record telling senders that your domain supports MTA-STS.